Why This Tool Exists

-Albert Einstein famously reportedly called compound interest the "eighth wonder of the world," adding that "he who understands it, earns it... he who doesn't, pays it."
-While the quote's origin is often debated, the mathematical truth behind it is undeniable.
-Compound interest is the engine that drives wealth creation, allowing even modest savings to grow into substantial fortunes over time.
+People often call compound interest the eighth wonder of the world.
+The mathematical truth behind it is undeniable.
+Compound interest is the engine that drives wealth creation, allowing even modest savings to grow into substantial sums over time.

-Whether you are planning for retirement, saving for a child's education, or just looking to grow your emergency fund, understanding how compound interest works is the single most important financial concept you can master.
+Whether you are planning for retirement, saving for a child's education, or just looking to grow your emergency fund, understanding how compound interest works is one of the most important financial concepts you can master.
 Unlike simple interest, which only calculates earnings based on your initial deposit, compound interest calculates earnings on your initial deposit plus all the accumulated interest from previous periods.
-This creates a "snowball effect" where your money generates more money at an accelerating rate.
+This creates a cycle where your money generates more money at an accelerating rate.

 Scenario A: Simple Interest